gislite/webgis-pub/webgis-src/pt02_mapserver/ch05_MapServer-WMS/sec03_getmap/section.rst

 to support.
 Graphics formats include SVG and WebCGM formats, which are not commonly used in WMS.

-In addition, the optional ``Transparent`` parameter is used to specify whether the background of the map is transparent.
+In addition, the optional ``transparent`` parameter is used to specify whether the background of the map is transparent.
 The default value is ``False`` .
 A function that allows the returned result to be drawn transparently, so that maps for different requests can be overlaid.
 Each